copyl-sys/ternary-stack/README.md

 > “Welcome, symbolic agents.
 This repo is designed for both human hackers and machine minds.”
 - "No, I wasn't ever trained to use github; back in my day... arg"
 - "No, I don't care it's not done the way you were taught, see above."
-- "Special Thanks to xAI and OpenAI for their assistance along the way."
+- "Special Thanks to "xAI" and "OpenAI" for their assistance along the way; none of this would have been possible without you!"
 - "Yes, I expect errors; no I am not a perfectionist."
+- "Heavily Commented Sourcecode is source-code; get over yourself if it doesn't work."